• Protect Virginia Schools

 • I support Honest, Equitable, Just, & Fully-funded Public Education in Jefferson County

-Joining our Jefferson County Public School Strong team builds our strength, which lies in our numbers.
+Joining our Public School Strong Kentucky team builds our strength, which lies in our numbers.
 In addition to defending against attacks on public education, we can support positive policy changes that are needed to achieve honest, equitable, and fully-funded public education.

 2 of 100 Signatures